 - Further, click on the OK button to complete the procedures.

-- Thus, you will be able to see that the month January is in a group and the total sale of January will calculate below the January group.
-Similarly, this will group and summarize February and March months.
+- Thus, you will be able to see that the month of January is in a group and the total sales of January will be calculated below the January group.
+Similarly, this will group and summarize the February and March months.